The following individuals are eligible for HAHMA Educational grants provided they meet the additional criteria outlined in this document:

 There are five (5) essential parts of the application, and all must be received in order for the HAHMA to consider an application.
 The deadline for complete applications is 10pm CST August 31st, 2018.

 The application form that contains basic information about the applicant, as well as, the applicant and parent/guardian statement with signature must be completed.

-An official grade transcript that shows the courses the applicant has taken and the grades awarded through the fall semester of the 2016/2017 school year must be submitted.
+An official grade transcript that shows the courses the applicant has taken and the grades awarded through the fall semester of the 2017/2018 school year must be submitted.
 Any applicant who is a first year college student at the time of application must provide both a current college transcript and their high school grade transcript.
 These transcripts will allow us to evaluate academic performance.
-College students should request their transcripts no later than April 15, 2017, in order that they arrive by the deadline.
+College students should request their transcripts as soon as possible, in order to arrive by the deadline.

 Two completed reference forms must be submitted.
 These references should come from people who have first-hand knowledge of the applicant’s functioning as a student on a regular basis.
 The Foundation assumes that recommendations from teachers, guidance counselors, principals, deans, and other school administrators are better indicators of a student’s future performance in school than personal recommendations.
 AS A RESULT, RECOMMENDATIONS SHOULD COME FROM THE AFOREMENTIONED TYPE INDIVIDUALS.
 References from employers and clergy people would also be acceptable.
 REFERENCES FROM RELATIVES WILL NOT BE ACCEPTED.